 Remind your kids not to wait until they are very thirsty to drink, as they may already be starting to dehydrate.
 Signs of dehydration to look out for include nausea, fatigue, confusion and fainting.

 Keep a Watchful Eye

 Sometimes, no matter how cautious you and your children are, injuries will occur.
 If you notice something different about your child’s technique, such as a limp while running, throwing differently or nursing a muscle during play, pull your child out of play.
 Ensure your child knows to tell you or seek help if they begin to experience pain or discomfort.
 Many injuries in young athletes are those that could have been recognised earlier and prevented.
 The best treatment plan for most sports injuries is R.I.C.E (rest, ice, compression, elevation).
 If the problem persists after rest and home treatment, seek professional advice.

 Australian Sports Camps school holiday sports coaching programs are delivered by experienced coaches, who are trained to recognise, prevent and respond to injuries.
-Proper sports equipment is always used and correct techniques are taught, to minimise the risk of injury.
+Proper sports equipment is always in use.
+And, correct techniques taught, to minimise the risk of injury.
 Water and fruit snacks are provided for adequate hydration and proper nutrition.
 Also, we have qualified First Aid officers on site at every camp.

-Furthermore, ASC is committed to the safety and well-being of all children and young people and they will be treated with respect and understanding at all times.
+Furthermore, ASC commits fully to the safety and well-being of all children and young people.
+Ensuring, respectful and understanding treatment at all times.